Director

 At first, she's reluctant to give up her newly found poopsy-woopsie, but realizes it's best the dog goes back with its rightful family.

-And Fuzzhead is left with his memories of the decadent life of prepared steaks and soft pillows as he returns to canned dogfood and sleeping on the floor.
+And Fuzzhead is left with his memories of the decadent life of prepared steaks and soft pillows as he returns to cheap canned dogfood and sleeping on the floor.

 As the family is ready to take a trip, but worried how they'll manage to do so with Ralph's job, he tells them at dinner that he quit.